-Though sometimes considered the training wheels of cannabis, the humble joint roller is an often-overlooked tool that deserves a place in any rolling aficionado’s kit.
-Not ideal for every occasion, these simple contraptions offer a few features unmatched by other joint-rolling methods.
+Though sometimes considered the training wheels of cannabis culture, the humble joint roller is an often-overlooked tool that deserves a place in any rolling aficionado’s kit.
+Though not ideal for every occasion, these simple accessories offer a few features unmatched by other joint-rolling methods.

 Pros of Joint Rolling Machines

-While they may not showcase your ability to hand-roll a joint, joint rolling machines can get the job done quickly and efficiently under most circumstances.
-Here are some other top features of joint rolling machines:
+While they may not showcase your skills, joint rolling machines can get the job done quickly and efficiently.
+Here are some top benefits of opting to use a joint rolling machine:

-Hand-rolling more than a few joints can take a considerable amount of time.
-Joint rolling machines put out a joint in under a minute; about 20-30 seconds if you’re adept.
+Hand rolling more than a few joints can take a considerable amount of time.
+Joint rolling machines put out a joint in under a minute; about 20-30 seconds if you’re adept, and about 10 if you’re really familiar (and have ingredients prepared).
 It is by far the most efficient method outside of using industrial, specialized equipment to load multiple joints.
-If you want to try to skip the rolling altogether and opt for pre-formed cones, anyone who’s worked in a dispensary will attest, hand-filling cones is tedious work.
+If you want to try to skip the rolling altogether and opt for pre-formed cones, anyone who’s worked in a dispensary or packaging company will attest: stuffing individual cones in large batches is tedious work.

-Many hand-rollers still appreciate the speed of a good joint machine, reserving hand-rolling for times of relaxation and enjoyment; machines are for quick and necessary demands.
-When you need a lot of jays in a hurry, a rolling machine is a good option.
+Many hand rollers appreciate the speed and ease of a good joint machine, reserving rolling by hand for times of relaxation.
+Machines are for quick and necessary demands.
+If you need a lot of jays in a hurry, a rolling machine is a good option.